 Eventually, people realized the concept was great and started to love the movie.
 The same thing will probably happen when people adjust to the idea of having more musicals on the big screen.

-Part of the problem is today’s auidences aren’t used to seeing musicals in movie theaters.
-Audiences are truly not used to musicals.
-Some examples being; “Mamma Mia: (2008), “The Greatest Showman” (2017), and even “La La Land?
-(2016).
+Part of the problem is today’s audiences aren’t used to seeing musicals in movie theaters.
+Some examples being; “Mamma Mia” (2008), “The Greatest Showman” (2017), and even “La La Land” (2016).
 At the release of these movies in theaters, there were many mixed reviews.
 “La La Land” is my leading example; despite being an internationally loved movie, people seem to ignore its musical aspect and focus on its ending, close to the reaction of Joker 2.
 There is an overwhelming amount of film critics who hate musicals, and will be upset at any movie that features singing.
 As an enthusiast of Broadway and every other form of theater, I could never hate a movie solely because of its musical aspect.
 This movie was advertised as a musical, and yet the main complaint from viewers is that it is one.

 My personal favorite thing about this movie is the creativity behind it that seems to be overshadowed by mixed feelings on the singing.
 Joker 2 uses its singing in such an imaginative way that only makes me wince at reviews that don’t understand the meaning trying to be conveyed, Arthur Fleck [Joaquin Phoenix] in this movie is an inmate seen as “insane” by his peers, prisoners and guards alike.
 The music is utilized to showcase his disturbing mindset, proved by the implication that music is his delusion, but it’s subtle and many viewers miss it.
 In the previous film, he goes through shocking & traumatic discoveries that would only result in his breaking point.
 Escapism is a commonly seen trauma response by Fleck.
 I believe that using music & a stage to showcase Fleck’s escapism is one of the most creative ways I’ve ever seen mental illness portrayed in film.